 Public involvement is an important part of the planning process.
 NCDOT encourages citizen involvement with transportation projects and considers your suggestions and will address your concerns.
 Several opportunities for providing input have been provided during the development of the proposed project.

 Citizens informational workshops were held on April 23, 2007 in Hampstead and on April 24, 2007 in Wilmington.
 A total of 174 participants signed in at the workshops.
 In 2011, a Citizens Open House and Corridor Public Hearing was held on October 17 in Wilmington and on October 18 in Hampstead.
 Over 380 citizens attended the Public Hearings.
 A Design Public Meeting was held for the proposed Military Cutoff Road Extension (Project U-4751) on August 28, 2012 in Wilmington.
-A Design Public Hearing will be held for the proposed Hampstead Bypass (Project R-3300) in the future.
+A citizens informational workshop was held for the proposed US 17 Hampstead Bypass (Project R-3300) on August 15, 2013 in Hampstead.
+A Design Public Hearing will be held for the proposed Hampstead Bypass in the future.

-Four newsletters have been mailed to those on the project mailing list to provide updates on the project’s progress.
-The latest newsletter, dated August 2012, announces the Selected Alternative.
-See the Newsletters section above for details and to download the August 2012 or earlier newsletters.
+Five newsletters have been mailed to those on the project mailing list to provide updates on the project’s progress.
+The latest newsletter, dated October 2013, announced the availability of the supplemental DEIS prepared for the project.
+See the Newsletters section above for details and to download the October 2013 or earlier newsletters.

 To have your name added to the project mailing list, please get in touch with one of the project contacts or submit your information via the project Contact Us form below.
 A toll free project information telephone number is also listed in the Contact Information section below.